-Join us as we launch our new blog series highlighting how we as event and meeting professionals, can participate in taking positive steps to engage our audiences with carbon-neutral events whether they are in person or in a virtual or hybrid environment.
-As we take this journey, we’ll be addressing our own commitment and efforts to make the Engagez platform 100% carbon neutral far sooner than 2050.
+Join us as we launch our new blog series highlighting how we as event and meeting professionals, can participate in taking positive steps to engage our audiences with carbon-neutral events whether they are in person or a virtual or hybrid environment.
+As we take this journey, we’ll be addressing our commitment and efforts to make the Engagez platform 100% carbon neutral far sooner than 2050.

 The Impact of Live Events

 Over the last year, multiple studies have examined the environmental impact of live events versus virtual or hybrid versions.
 The MeetGreen organization, a sustainable-events consultancy, in an article in Convene magazine, put the average per attendee at about 4 pounds of trash per attendee resulting in 2,000 pounds for 500 physical events.
 That same event, according to the article’s math, would generate 200,000 pounds of carbon–per day though that was a report from 2016 and we are sure it has improved.

 Another study conducted by WSP – an engineering and consulting firm – showed that in-person events generate an average of 400% more emissions than do virtual versions.
 Air travel is among the biggest sources of live event-related emissions as the high-altitude carbon emissions of jets pose far greater damage to the ozone.
 Other factors including venue and hotel building energy consumption, food, and the printing or manufacturing of single-use items such as conference booklets, lanyards, posters, and beverage containers all leave a large carbon footprint.